-Comparative balance sheet is a balance sheet which provides financial figures of Assets, Liability and equity for the “two or more period of the same company” or “two or more than two company of same industry” or “two or more subsidiaries of same company” at the same page format so that this can be easily understandable and easy to analysis.
+The comparative balance sheet is a balance sheet that provides financial figures of assets, liabilities, and equities for “two or more periods of the same company,” or “two or more subsidiaries of the same company” or “two or more companies of the same industry” in the same format so that it can be easily understood and analyzed.

-The comparative balance sheet has two-column of amount against each balance sheet items; one column shows the current year financial position whereas another column will show the previous year’s financial position so that investors or other stakeholders can easily understand and analyze the company’s financial performance against last year.
+The comparative balance sheet has two amount columns against each balance sheet itemBalance Sheet ItemsAssets such as cash, inventories, accounts receivable, investments, prepaid expenses, and fixed assets; liabilities such as long-term debt, short-term debt, Accounts payable, and so on are all included in the balance sheet..
+One column shows the current year’s financial position, whereas the other column shows the previous year’s financial situation.
+This helps investors or other stakeholders easily understand and analyze the company’s financial performance against last year.

 Example Format of Comparative Balance Sheet

-Below is the example format of a comparative balance sheet.
+Below is the sample format of a comparative balance sheet.

-- The company’s reserve & surplus has been increased by $ 5000 i.e. by 25% this shows a company has earned profit and added into reserve & surplus.
+- The company’s reserve & surplus increased by $5,000, i.e., 25%.
+It exhibits that the company has earned profit and added reserve and surplus.

-These are basic analyses with the help of a comparative balance sheet which helps us to understand its importance.
+Note: – These are fundamental analyses with the help of a comparative balance sheet, which helps us understand its importance.

 Advantages of Comparative Balance Sheet

-- Trend Indicator – It shows the company’s trend by putting several year’s financial figures at one place like an Increase or decrease in profit, current assets, current liabilities, loans, reserves & surplus or any other items which help to the investors for making their decision.
+- Trend Indicator – It shows the company’s trend by putting several years’ financial figures in one place like an Increase or Decrease in profit, current assets, current liabilities, loans, reserves & surplus, or any other items that help investors make the decision.

-- Compare Performance with the Industry Performance – Helps to compare the one company’s performance with the other company or with the average performance of the industry.
+- Compare performance with the Industry Performance – Helps to compare one company’s performance with another company or the industry’s average performance.

-- Helps in Forecasting – It also helps in forecasting because it provides the past trend of the company on the basis of which management can forecast the financial position of the company.
+- Helps in Forecasting – It also helps in forecasting because it provides the past trend of the company based on which the management can forecast the company’s financial position.

-- Uniformity in Policy and Principles – Comparative balance sheet will not give the correct comparison if two companies have adopted different-different policies and accounting principles while preparing the balance sheet or if the same company has adopted different – different accounting methods in two different years.
+- Uniformity in Policy and Principles – Comparative balance sheets will not give the correct comparison if two companies have adopted different policies and accounting principles while preparing the balance sheet or if the same company has adopted other accounting methods in two additional years.

-- Inflationary Effect not Considered – While preparing the comparative balance sheet inflation effect has not been considered therefore the only comparison with the other balance sheet will not give the correct picture of the company’s trend.
+- Inflationary Effect is not Considered – While preparing the comparative balance sheet, the inflation effect is not considered.
+Therefore, only a comparison with other balance sheets will not give the correct picture of the company’s trend.